teal-finance/incorruptible/README.md

 The key is 128 bits, since 256 bits are not yet relevant (this may also change).

-The encryption depends on standard Go only.
+The encryption depends only on standard Go library.
-The `"math/rand"` package is used when a strong random generator is not required.
+The package `"math/rand"` is used when a strong random number generator is not needed.
 The user should call `rand.Seed()` to randomize the `"math/rand"` generator.
-In the future, _Incorruptible_ may use something like [fastrand] if relevant.
+In the future, _Incorruptible_ may use something like [fastrand].

 Please share your thoughts on security or other topics.